MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/local-storage.md

 ## Known limitations and issues

-LocalStorage API isn’t activated for Custom Visuals by default.
+Local Storage API isn’t activated for Custom Visuals by default.
 If you want to activate it for your Custom Visual, please send request to Power BI Custom Visuals Support `pbicvsupport@microsoft.com`